Hikers on a levada trail in the Madeira mountains

 Trail Fees: €3 required for most PR trails from Jan 2025

-Weather Updates: Check IPMA before hiking
+Weather: Check IPMA before hiking

 Trail Status: Verify with IFCN (official source)